May 23, 2013

 Because they didn't have an ID tag or microchip, the shelters couldn't return them to their homes.

-Each dog was going to be put to sleep since the Southern California shelters are very overcrowded.
-They usually only get 1-2 weeks before they are put to sleep.
+Each dog was going to be put to sleep since the Southern California shelters were very overcrowded.
+They usually only got 1-2 weeks before they were put to sleep.

 Pictured above is Binky.
-He was adopted a few months ago, so he's not available.
+He was adopted last year.

 The picture on the left is what he looked like at the kill shelter.The picture on the right is Binky after he received a well needed haircut and several medicines which cleared up his eye and ear infections.